genderkit/genderkit/_resources/referral-appointment.md

 ### What happens next?

-After you’ve been referred, most services send a confirmation letter to you, letting you know you have been added to their waiting list.
+After you’ve been referred, most services send you a confirmation letter, letting you know you have been added to their waiting list.
 This usually takes a few weeks.
 If you’ve not heard back within a month, try phoning or emailing to check that your referral has been received correctly.

 Most services will say on their website how long you can expect to wait and how long people who are currently being offered appointments have been waiting.
 You might find it helpful to write down what date your referral was made for later reference.

 While you are waiting, you could look into:

-- what changes you can make that don’t require having been seen by a gender service - if you’re not sure where to start, check out [our Getting Started article]({% link _resources/getting-started.md %})
+- what changes you can make that don’t require you to have been seen by a gender service.
+If you’re not sure where to start, check out [our Getting Started article]({% link _resources/getting-started.md %})
 - what support you could get on [our page on support services]({% link _articles/support-services.md %})
 - connecting with other people in similar situations through [local organisations]({% link _resources/local.md %})
 - stopping smoking or smoking less if you are planning to take hormones or have surgery